 Yet, as appears from Amsterdam estate inventories, he did not lack for clients.
 In 1663 an unknown patron commissioned the splendid family portrait now in Cleveland.16 And around 1670 he painted a similar group portrait for the Jacott-Hoppesack family.17 In this context, his extant oeuvre is also worth mentioning: 100 of the approximately 150 pictures that can be securely attributed to him were painted in Amsterdam.18

 He was long assumed to have died in 1684 after having lost his mind, for he was taken from the Dolhuys, or insane asylum, to be buried.
 However, it was recently demonstrated that this annotation in the burial register did not in fact bear on the painter, but on his son Pieter, who was born in Delft in 1655 and committed by his parents to the Dolhuys in 1679.19 When De Hooch himself actually died is unknown.
-For the time being, a painting by De Hooch dated 1684 is the artist’s last sign of life.
+A painting by the artist dated 1684 is presently his last sign of .